rajusharma852000/food_ordering_website/README.md

-# Food_Delivering_Website
-The website is created using only HTML and CSS.
+The website is created from learning perspective using only HTML and CSS.
 Any Link or URL present on the webpage is/are not functional.